isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-That's what constructors are for.
+That’s what constructors are for.

 ##### Example